NeedMoreInput/BF3ZombieMode/README.md

 <p><b>!zombie votekick</b> <i>name</i>: Adds a vote to kick the player with the specified <i>name</i>.
 Only one vote is counted per voter.
 Once <b>Votes Needed To Kick</b> votes have been reached, the player is kicked.
 Votes are cleared after the player is kicked.</p>

 <p><b>!zombie votekill</b> <i>name</i>: Adds a vote to kill the player with the specified <i>name</i>.
 Only one vote is counted per voter.
 Once <b>Votes Needed To Kick</b> votes have been reached, the player is killed.
-The kill does not count for scoring or infetion.
+The kill does not count for scoring or infection.
 Votes are cleared after the player is killed.
 This is useful when humans camp in a spot unreachable by zombies without using an illegal weapon.
 The zombies can vote to kill the human, which forces him to spawn in a random location.</p>

 <h3>Commands for Admins only</h3>